MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 # Overview of query evaluation and query folding in Power Query

-This article provides a basic overview of how M queries are processed and turned into data source requests.
+This article provides an overview of how M queries are processed and turned into data source requests.

 ## Power Query M script

-Any query, whether created by Power Query, manually written by you in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
-This query gets interpreted and evaluated by the Power Query engine to output its results.
-The M script serves as the set of instructions needed to evaluate the query.
+Any query, whether created by Power Query, manually written in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
+Queries get interpreted and evaluated by the Power Query engine to output results.
+The M script serves as the set of instructions needed to evaluate queries.

 >[!TIP]
 >You can think of the M script as a recipe that describes how to prepare your data.

 The most common way to create an M script is by using the Power Query editor.
-For example, when you connect to a data source, such as a SQL Server database, you'll notice on the right-hand side of your screen that there's a section called [applied steps](applied-steps.md).
+The Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after and ensures valid code.
+On the right-hand side, you'll notice a section called [applied steps](applied-steps.md).
 This section displays all the steps or transforms used in your query.
-In this sense, the Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after, and ensures that the code you use is valid.

 >[!NOTE]
 > The M script is used in the Power Query editor to: